valderman/haste-compiler/README.markdown

 * Base libraries built on a 64 bit machine won't work.
 Don't even bother.

-* The Read class and conversions (show and round, mainly) for floating point types depend on lots of low level pointer arithmetic magic and other tricks that make just as little sense in a Javascript setting, and so are broken.
+* Read and Show are currently broken for Float and Double.
+JS-native substitutes are available in the form of show_ and read_ for all types which have an underlying Number representation with Haste (Int, Float and Double.)
-  Primitive substitutes are provided in the form of round_, show_ and read_.
+  Apart from actually working for Float and Double, they're also quite a lot faster for Ints.
+Additionally, round is broken for Float and Double as well, and there's a round_ for those types that not only works but which is also much faster than Prelude's round would have been had it worked.

 * A program that has the value of _|_ may not always give a nice error message.